mckennapsean/dissertation/chapters/formulation.md

 activity.
-Rather than test RVS and simply clean up usability and aesthetic issues, however, our design team was tasked with thinking of the broader task of cybersecurity analysis, the needs of users within that workflow, and the role of visualization for exploring computer network data.
+Rather than test RVS and simply clean up usability and aesthetic issues, however, our design team was tasked with thinking of the broader task of cyber security analysis, the needs of users within that workflow, and the role of visualization for exploring computer network data.
 Ultimately, the RVS company was interested in incorporating new visualization components into